afshari-maryam/Adversarial-domain-adaptation/README.md

 # Adversarial-domain-adaptation
 This  project is about domain adaptation in speech by adversarial network and deep neural naetwork.</br>

-My codes are Completed or in progress:</br>
+My codes are Completed or in progress :</br>

 1. Speaker-Verification-Wav2Vec2-ECAPA-TDNN-Voxceleb1-Deepmine.ipynb (Completed)</br>
 2. Part1.ipynb (In progress)</br>